An overview of L.M. Montgomery-related news, events, calls for papers, site updates, and publications from 2025.

 Preamble

 Throughout 2025, which follows last year’s 150th anniversary of L.M.
-Montgomery’s birth, creative people of all types continue to find new ways to engage with and interpret the life, work, and legacy of this internationally renowned author.
+Montgomery’s birth, creative people of all types continued to find new ways to engage with and interpret the life, work, and legacy of this internationally renowned author.
 I’ve kept busy reorganizing and updating this website over the last little while, and I’ve been working on several new projects that will appear starting later this year.

 Featured Content